agbowman/regex_search/README.md

 # Basic patterns(optional):
 ### are case insensitive
 # advanced patterns(optional):
+###
+-This might be the only thing you would ever touch in the python code if you wanted to do so.
-### can be whichever regex patters you specify in the advanced_patterns array. examples shown below
+-can be whichever regex patters you specify in the advanced_patterns array. examples shown below

 # Goal
 ### input: